jblancoh/ranked-vote/README.en.md

 Ranked Vote is a modern web application that allows communities to organize ranked voting for any type of event or contest.
 Whether you're choosing the best local dish, community representative, or cultural symbol, Ranked Vote makes it easy and transparent.

+If you prefer Spanish, read this documentation in Spanish clic [here](README.md).

 ## ✨ Features

 - 🎯 **Ranked Voting** - Voters rank their 5 favorite options by preference